t-wang-ecohydro/bwplot/README.md

 sorry\!)
 I took my function from Assignment 1 and pasted it into the new file.

-### ROxygen comments
+### Roxygen comments

-In RStudio, I navigated to my function and used “Insert ROxygen Skeleton” to generate a ROxygen comment section.
+In RStudio, I navigated to my function and used “Insert Roxygen Skeleton” to generate a Roxygen comment section.
 Then I filled in the title, parameters, and additional information about my function.
 I used `@export` to indicate that this function is meant to be public (it’s the main feature of my package after all), and added package dependencies